The next election for the ACT Legislative Assembly is due to be held on 15 October 2016.

 For more information on ballot papers and Robson rotation, view our ballot paper factsheet.

 This depends on the number of candidates, but the final result is expected around 1 to 2 weeks after polling day.
 Preliminary results are available on election night.

 Requirements for authorising printed electoral matter (including in an electronic form such as an internet site) are regulated under the Electoral Act 1992 and are outlined in the authorising electoral material factsheet and the Candidate's Information Handbook.

 Authorisations for TV and radio political advertising are regulated under the Commonwealth's Broadcasting Services Act 1992 (TV and radio are under Commonwealth jurisdiction under the Constitution).
 The responsible authority is the Australian Communications and Media Authority.
-The relevant rules for TV and radio political advertising are set out on the Australian Communications and Media Authority's site - for rules concerning TV and radio advertising click here.
+The relevant rules for TV and radio political advertising are set out on the Australian Communications and Media Authority's site - visit the ACMA's website for rules concerning TV and radio advertising.

 Election advertising in the electronic media is subject to a 'blackout' from midnight on the Wednesday before polling day until polling day.
 The blackout does not relate to news broadcasts or to the printed media.
 This is a requirement of the Broadcasting Act not the Electoral Act.
 For further information contact the Australian Communications and Media Authority.
 For ACT elections, the blackout only applies to election advertisements related to an ACT election that are broadcast in or across the ACT.

 Yes.
 As much paper and cardboard electoral material is reused or recycled as possible.
 Recycled paper is also used wherever possible for electoral documents.